 Large family tents

-Tent designers are coming up with ever more complex designs and scaling up their favourite small tent shapes into bigger family tents.
+Tent designers are coming up with ever more complex designs and scaling up their favourite small tent shapes into bigger family ones.

 Scaling up is not always a good idea - not all designs work as well in differing sizes and some very unstable giant domes have been produced.